christophevg/human-parser-generator/README.md

 ### Error Reporting

-Another aspect I'm working on is to improve the Error Reporting.
+Another aspect I'm working on is improving the Error Reporting.
 Currently the new code is already a lot more expressive.
 A few examples:

 ```
 Parsing failed, best effort parser error: